ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_resourcepool_info_module.rst

 Synopsis
 --------
-- Retrieves information about the resource pool indicated by {@param.name resourcePool}.
+- Retrieves information about the resource pool indicated by resourcePool.